England’s shot at immortality fails to provide enduring World Cup memories

 Southgate was then too slow himself to introduce speed.
 Marcus Rashford came on too late.

-It is possible that this is one last issue Southgate will correct, just as he finally got England to the right point in tactical approach.
+It is possible that this is one last issue Southgate will correct, just as he finally got England to the right point in its tactical approach.
 They dominated the midfield and general play against France.
 A performance like this would have been almost unimaginable before Euro 2020.

 Southgate described it as “the best we've played against a major nation across the period I've been in charge”.